Fear

 2. Pre-programming our minds to make the stupid decisions required to produce the results we had so obsessively feared.

 Worrying literally attracts the ungodly information required to support itself.
 That false information masquerades as “wisdom” and appears perfectly reasonable and rational.
-The trouble is these data points — points which we are clearly commanded by NT Scripture to resist and cast down — exalt themselves against our relationship with God and His Word.
+The trouble is such deceptive data points — points which we are clearly commanded by NT Scripture to resist and cast down — exalt themselves against our relationship with God and His Word.

 Let’s take a look at some of the words in the emphasized portions of that passage: